matthewsbenjamin/signout/README.md

 - ~~Some responsiveness to say that the boat has been booked succesfullyNAH~~
 - login management - username taken etc
 - all of the messaging layer - pinging people when they forget to sign back in - creating some kind of notification if someone is vulnerable (weather connection?)
-- hazards API
-- boats on the water API
 - ~~User profile - requires user to be logged in~~
 - ~~Clubs & Validation linked to user profile~~
 - new boat/user validation